epistemex/canvas-to-tiff/README.md

 - Fast and small!
 - All operations are asynchronous and non-blocking
 - Supports alpha channel
-- Can convert Canvas to TIFF as ArrayBuffer
+- Supports ZIP compression (default)
-- Can convert Canvas to TIFF as Blob
+- Can convert directly to ArrayBuffer
-- Can convert Canvas to TIFF as Data-URI
+- Can convert directly to Blob
-- Supports optional ZIP compression
+- Can convert directly to Data-URI
-- Saves in both big-endian (default) and little-endian (option) format
+- Can save both in big-endian (default) or little-endian byte order.
-- Arbitrary DPI for both X and Y directions can be set using options.
+- Arbitrary DPI for both X and Y directions can be set.
 - Documented source incl.
 HTML version (see docs/ folder)
 - Works with all major browsers incl.
 IE
 - No dependencies